Axway/Cloud-Automation/APIM/Helmchart/examples/azure-aks/README.md

 - External Env Module to externalize SMTP configuration and TLS listener certificates.
 - All environment variables for container mode.

+Azure Application Gateway requires that listener certificates are not self-signed and it can't ignore a bad SSL certificate.
+For this reason, the certificate configuration step is really important.

 ## Deploy APIM on AKS without ingress controller
 ### Additional AZURE-AKS Prerequisites